Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Results and evaluation

 \subsection{Rendering Performance}

-In a pre-render pass on the GPU, view frustum culling of Gaussians is performed, and the remaining Gaussians are depth-sorted to enable order-dependent blending.
-This pass consumes roughly 10$\%$ of the entire rendering time.
-The implementation by Niedermayr \etal \cite{niedermayr2024compressed} uses the GPU Onesweep algorithm by Adinets and Merrill \cite{adinets_onesweep_2022} for sorting.
-The radix sort implementation computes digit histograms and - via (chained) prefix sums - the global and bin-relative offsets of each digit in the final output.
-The implementation is tailored for sorting large sets of keys, and it works in-place in GPU memory.
-Gaussians are rendered as screen-aligned quadrilaterals, and a pixel-shader evaluates the Gaussians' colors and opacities.
-Of the rendering time roughly 30$\%$ and 70$\%$ are respectively devoted to sorting / geometry processing (including rasterization) and fragment processing in the pixel shader.
+The WebGPU implementation by Niedermayr \etal \cite{niedermayr2024compressed} is used for performance testing.
+It enables rendering of compressed 3DGS up to $4\times$ faster than the renderer by Kerbl~\etal~\cite{kerbl3Dgaussians} and runs in a modern browser.

-\cref{tab:render} shows that the rendering times even on an integrated iGPU is higher than 10 frames per second for the biggest dataset Brain.
-On current mid- to high-end GPUs, 60 frames per second can be achieved for all datasets.
-This makes the Cinematic Anatomy pipeline especially appealing for applications where stereoscopic rendering is required.
+\cref{tab:render} shows that the rendering times even on an integrated iGPU is higher than 10 frames per second for the biggest data set \textit{Brain}.
+On current mid- to high-end GPUs, 60 frames per second can be achieved for all data sets.
+This makes the CA pipeline especially appealing for applications where stereoscopic rendering is required.
 While low memory consumption facilitates efficient rendering on mobile devices, for instance, in mobile AR applications, high rendering performance is required to render two images (one for the left and one for right eye) at sufficient frame rates.
+In a supplementary video we demonstrate rendering performance of roughly 5 to 20 frames per second on a mobile device with Qualcomm Adreno 740 GPU.